 Just around the corner from the modern day St Mungo is the complementary St Enoch and Child, also by Smug.
 This tender and detailed mural, at the corner of High Street and George Street, is a contemporary interpretation of the city's founding story; St Thenue/Enoch cradling her beloved St Kentigern/Mungo.

 Take a look at the gable end wall overlooking the Ingram Street car park and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
 You'll need a few photos to capture all of this huge mural!

 This cosmic installation by Recoat and Ali Wyllie brings a touch of colour to New Wynd.
 Wyllie's work is inspired by comic book and graphic design culture, lending to his use of slick, clean lines, colour choice, and geometric backgrounds.

 You can't miss this huge mural of Scottish badminton player Kieran Merrilees in the heart of Merchant City by Guido van Helten.
-Commissioned to celebrate the Glasgow 2014 Commonwealth Games, it now stands as a testament of sporting success.
+Commissioned to celebrate the Glasgow 2014 Commonwealth Games, it now stands as a testament to sporting success.

 Another by artist Smug, this mural was one of the first commissioned to celebrate the arrival of the Glasgow 2014 Commonwealth Games.
 You'll find this huge mural down at the Kingston Bridge, cleverly placed to greet stopped cars.

-Another imaginative image from Rogue One and Art Pistol, Wind Power, which can be found on Mitchell Street, was originally conceived as a live installation as part of Doors Open Day 2014.
+Another imaginative image from Rogue and Art Pistol, Wind Power, which can be found on Mitchell Street, was originally conceived as a live installation as part of Doors Open Day 2014.
 The mural celebrates the diversity of sustainable energy production within the Glasgow area and throughout Scotland.